MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

+## March 6, 2024

+Microsoft is aware of the recent Chromium security fixes.
+We are actively working on releasing a security fix.

 ## February 29, 2024

 Microsoft has released the latest **Microsoft Edge Stable Channel (Version 122.0.2365.63)**  which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).